financiallyruined/TikTok-Multi-Downloader/README.md

 4. `python multitok.py --no-watermark --links example.txt`: Downloads the watermark free version of the videos by using the links in example.txt file.

-5. `python multitok.py --watermark --links example.txt --workers 8`: Downloads the watermarked version of the videos by using the links in the example.txt file.
+5. `python multitok.py --watermark --links example.txt --workers 8`: Downloads the watermarked version of the videos by using the links in the `example.txt` file.
 8 videos will be downloaded at a time.

+6. `python multitok.py --save-metadata`: Saves the metadata of the downloaded videos into the metadata folder.

+7. `python multitok.py --api-version v2`: Downloads the videos using the v2 api. v1 can be be used in case v2 isn't working.

+8. `python multitok.py --watermark --links example.txt --workers 4 --api-version v2 --save-metadata`: Downloads the watermarked version of the videos using links in the `example.txt` file and api v2.
+4 videos are downloaded at a time and the metadata is saved into the metadata folder.

 ### Note
 * A folder will be created for each unique user.
 This folder will contain the downloaded videos.
-* Videos that have been previously downloaded will be replaced when the script is run again.
+* Videos that have been previously downloaded will be overwritten when the script is run again with the same links used.
 * The videos are saved and renamed according to their video IDs.
 * Any link that had an error will be logged in an errors.txt file.